NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 heatmap_data = count_data.loc[(count_data.std(axis=1).div(count_data.mean(axis=1))>1.2)&(count_data.max(axis=1)>5)]
 ```

-For the final plot we'll replace the SRR ids with the title of samples
+We'll also replace the SRR ids with the title of samples
 used in the study, using the `name_dict` dictionary created further up in the
 notebook: